AmarnathJagatap/AuthSystemDjango/Readme.md

 # Django Rest API Project

-This is a Django project that serves as a RESTful API for user authentication using Django Rest Framework and SimpleJWT.
+This Django project serves as a RESTful API for user authentication using Django Rest Framework and SimpleJWT.

 ## Table of Contents